-- 1. Remove All Layers and Data Sources from the previous displays. - 2.
+- 1. Remove all layers and data sources from the previous displays. - 2.
 If you have created more than one tab, close the extra tabs by clicking the "X" in the right corner of the tabs. - 3.
 Display the data from the <local path>/Data/Point_netCDF/metar/20090903_0100-metar.nc file. - a.
 In the Data Sources tab of the Data Explorer, open the General -> Files/Directories chooser. - b.
 In the Data Type field, choose netCDF/GEMPAK Point Data files. - c.
-Navigate to the < local path > /Data/Point_netCDF/metar/20090903_0100-metar.nc file.
+Navigate to the <local path>/Data/Point_netCDF/metar/20090903_0100-metar.nc file.
 Click Add Source. - d.
 In the Field Selector, select Point Data in the Fields panel. - e.
 In the lower-right panel, click the Layout Model tab and click the down arrows to select the parameter to plot.
 Select Observations -> Temperature to plot all available temperatures. - f.
 Click Create Display.
 The default display is a world projection with temperatures plotted from around the world.
 As you zoom in you will see more stations appear in the plot. - 4.
 One feature of this dataset is that the data is plotted every minute.
 This can be convenient for some applications, but is hard to view in an animated loop.
-Change the time step to every thirty minutes. - a.
-Select the icon in the Main Display to edit the Time Animation Properties. - b.
+Change the time step to every fifteen minutes. - a.
+Select the 🔟 icon in the Main Display to edit the Time Animation Properties. - b.
 Go to the Define Animation Times tab. - c.
 Select Define your own list of times, change the Interval and Round To values to 15 minutes. - d.
 Click OK.
 Note that the time interval in the Time Animation Widget has changed from 1 minute to 15 minutes, and more data points are displayed at each time step. - 5.
 Contour the temperatures plotted on the screen. - a.
 In the Field Selector, choose the 20090903_0100-metar.nc Data Source.
-Under Fields, click the icon next to Gridded Fields to open the tree and list the fields available for contouring.
+Under Fields, click the [©] icon next to Gridded Fields to open the tree and list the fields available for contouring.
 Select temperature from the list of available fields. - b.
-Select Contour Plan View from the Displays panel. - c.
-Subset a region over land in the Region tab with Left Click+Drag. - d.
+Select Plan Views -> Contour Plan View from the Displays panel. - c.
+Subset a region over land in the Region tab by changing the dropdown menu to Select A Region.
+Now, use Left Click+Drag to select the region to display the contours. - d.
 Click Create Display.
 The contour properties can be changed in the Layer Controls tab of the Contour Plan View display.

-6. Repeat step 5, but select IB in the Displays panel.
+Repeat step 5, but select Plan Views -> Color-Shaded Plan View in the Displays panel.
 In the Layer Controls for the Color-Shaded Plan View display, check the Shade Colors box to shade the colors.
 (Hint: Color-Shaded Plan View plots much faster than Color-filled Contours.)